-An Environmental Noise Study for the project was prepared by Illingworth & Rodkin, Inc on March 24, 2022.
+An Environmental Noise Study for the Project was prepared by J.C.
+Brennan & Associates, Inc. on March 27, 2018.
 The study provides site-specific analysis of existing noise conditions and the extent of Project noise and vibration impacts as compared to the LUTE EIR.
-The project site is located south of Interstate Freeway 101 (I-101) and Lawrence Expressway is west of the project site.
-The assessment concludes the project would not result in a significant increase if the project complies with the City of Sunnyvale's noise standards.
+The Project site is located immediately south of SR 237 and Lawrence Expressway is west of the Project site, behind the mixed-use building across from the Project site.
+The assessment concludes the Project would not result in a significant increase if the Project complies with the City of Sunnyvale's noise standards.